grokking-sc/grokking-sc/comments.md

 * In examples/LazyPair.sc: the swapLazy function has a typo.
 It should be def swapLazy(x) := cocase { fst=>x.snd, snd=>x.fst}; but it is missing .snd after x.
 * In examples/List.sc: there are two copies of the map function;
     there is a weird implementation of multFast function, different from the one in examples/FastMultiplication.sc.
 It uses goto in a way not particularly interesting, since this goto only exits from the current execution frame, like a simple 0 expression would, and not from all the recursive calls of multFast as the implementation in examples/FastMultiplication.sc (and in the paper).
+# Done

+* I could not find the username and password to use anywhere, so I had to guess them (username: artifact, password: password). fixed, password is included in the README for the disk tarball (`README_artifact.md`)
+* Also, instructions on the README.md file are not completely reliable.
+They say to use "make run -filepath=FILENAME", but the command is actually "make run filepath=FILENAME" without the minus sign. fixed
+* examples FastMultiplication, Lists and Stream do not compile. fixed
+* add a README to the Zenodo record (next to the two archives) that summarizes the contents of the record and of each of the two archives that it contains done
+* remove the .git, .git.old, .github, .gitignore, grokking-src.zip and dist-newstyle directories and files from the source archive fixed, all files are removed by the `clean_repo.sh` script
+* fix the typo "simply run `cabal build sequent calculus`" in the README fixed, now says `cabal build exe:sequent-calculus`
+* fix the typo "in the `web-demo` directory" in the README fixed, now all directory references use `web-app`
+* add instructions on how to serve the web demo from the virtual machine to the README fixed, added instructions for serving using http server (with port tunneling) and mounting the disk archive (still different comment below though)
+* remove the .git, .git.old, .github, .gitignore and \ (!) directories and files from the grokking-sc directory in the disk image fixed, same as above
+* make sure that (both the binary and) the web demo are already built in the disk image (as suggested by @A4, including instructions on how to rebuild the binary and the web demo is helpful) fixed, added `clean` target to allow rebuilding
+* The README suggested to run cabal build sequent calculus, however I had to run cabal build exe:sequent-calculus. fixed
+* Since the disk image contains the compiled files, running cabal build exe:sequent-calculus or make build-exe initially does nothing.
+Please include instructions with README to delete all built files. fixed, added `clean` target
+* Include instructions on how to run the executable on one of the example files. fixed, added more explanation to `make run`